-n/ Operational Risk. a) Qualitative Disclosures i) Views of Board of Directors Operational risk is the risk of loss resulting from inadequate or failed (BODs) on system to reduce internal processes, people and systems, or from external causes, Operational Risk whether deliberate, accidental or natural It is inherent in all of the Bank's activities.
+The Operational Flori Qualitative Disclosures a) Views of BOD on system to reduce operational risk Operational risk is the risk of loss resulting from inadequate or failed internal processes, people and systems, or from external causes, whether deliberate, accidental or natural.
+It is inherent in all of the Bank's activities.
 The policy for operational risks including internal control and compliance risk is approved by the Board taking in to account relevant guidelines of Bangladesh Bank.
-Audit Committee of the Board directly oversees the activities of the respective division to protect against all operational risk. ii) Performance gap of executives and Community Bank is an equal opportunity employer.
-It has a policy staffs to provide competitive package and best working environment to attract and retain the most talented people available in the industry.
-At Community Bank, we recognize the importance of having the right people at right positions to achieve organizational goals. iii) Potential external events No potential external events are expected to expose the Bank to significant operational risk. iv) Policies and processes for mitigating Internal control mechanism is in place to control and minimize the operational risk operational risks.
+Audit Committee of the Board directly oversees the activities of the respective division to protect against all operational risk.
+Performance gap of executives and staffs Community Bank is an equal opportunity employer.
+It has a policy to provide competitive package and best working environment to attract and retain the most talented people available in the industry.
+At Community Bank, we recognize the importance of having the right people at right positions to achieve organizational goals.

+Potential external events No potential external events are expected to ex operational risk. pose the Ba ank to significant Policies and processes for mitigating operational risk Internal control mechanism is in place to control and minimize the operational risks.
 If any controls are found to be ineffective during the course of Risk & Control Self-Assessment, corrective measures are adopted in due course.
-A monitoring system is also in place for tracking the corrective actions plan periodically. v) Approach for calculating capital The Bank follows the Basic Indicator Approach (BIA) in terms of charge for operational risk BRPD Circular No. 18 dated 21 December 2014 Guidelines on Risk Based Capital Adequacy (Revised Regulatory Capital Framework for banks in line with Basel III).
-The BIA stipulates the capital charge for operational risk is a fixed percentage, denoted by α (alpha) of average positive annual gross income of the Bank over the past three years.
-It also states that if the annual gross income for any year is negative or zero, that should be excluded from both the numerator and denominator when calculating the average gross mamerator and denominator when calculating the average gross income.
-The capital charge for operational risk is enumerated by applying the following formula: $K = [(GI1 + GI2 + GI3) \alpha]/n$ Where: K = the capital charge under the Basic Indicator Approach GI = only positive annual gross income over the previous three years α = 15 percent n = number of the previous three years for which gross income is positive.
+A monitoring system is also in place for tracking the corrective actions plan periodically.
+Approach for calculating capital charge for operational risk The Bank follows the Basic Indicator Approach (BIA) in terms of BRPD Circular No-18 dated 21 December 2014 Guidelines on Risk Based Capital Adequacy (Revised Regulatory Capital Framework for banks in line with Basel III).
+The BIA stipulates the capital charge for operational risk is a fixed percentage, denoted by $\alpha$ (alpha) of average positive annual gross income of the Bank over the past three years.
+It also states that if the annual gross income for any year is negative or zero, that should be excluded from both the numerator and denominator when calculating the average gross income.
+The capital charge for operational risk is enumerated by applying the following formula: $K = [(GI1 + GI2 + GI3) \; \alpha]/n$ Where: $K = \text{the capital charge under the Basic Indicator Approach}$ $GI = \text{only positive annual gross income over the previous three years}$ $\alpha = 15 \text{ percent}$ $n = \text{number of the previous three years for which gross income is positive.}$ Quantitative Disclosures b) The capital requirement for operational BDT in Million risk Particulars Solo Consolidated Total Capital Requirement for Operational Risk 130.51 130.51